ViXWeT/code-foo-2013/README.md

+#IGN Code Food 2013 submission

+######Update 2015:

+This repository contains my submission for an IGN competition for a summer internship.
+All the files, including the descriptions are original from the year 2013.

+######Original descripton:

 IMPORTANT NOTES:
 I would like to note that my solutions contain mostly RAW algorithms.
 Which means the objective was completed and the programs are fitted with a sample test case.